-Suppose participants have complete information on one another's preferences.
-While all our treatments allow participants to make transfers to one another, it is useful to first contemplate a no-transfer benchmark, in which surpluses are divided at some fixed ratios between the two sides of the market.
-The standard market prediction is that of stable matching, a matching that is individually rational and has no blocking pairs, ones that would prefer to be matched to one another over their allotted matches.
-In this case, there would be a unique stable matching in both the supermodular and submodular markets: the positive assortative matching (PAM) that matches individuals of the same type.
+While all our treatments allow participants to make transfers to one another, it is useful to first contemplate a no-transfer benchmark, in which surpluses are divided at some fixed ratios between the two sides of the market.13 In this case, there is a unique stable matching in both the supermodular and submodular markets: the positive assortative matching (PAM) that matches individuals of the same type.
 In the markets depicted in Table 1, the unique stable matching would match the highest types, White and Plum, then the medium types, Crimson and Mango, and finally the low types, Blue and Kiwi.

-When transfers are available, the standard market prediction is that of a stable outcome, which is comprised of a matching and a transfer profile.
-A stable outcome is individually rational and has no blocking pairs, where now a blocking pair is identified by a pair of market participants and a transfer such that the pair would prefer to match with one another under the suggested transfer between them over their allotment.
-Stable outcomes induce matchings that maximize the sum of surpluses, and consequent utilitarian efficiency.
+When transfers are available, stable outcomes induce matchings that maximize the sum of surpluses: the utilitarian efficient matchings, hereafter referred to as simply efficient.
 For the two markets we consider, there may be many transfer profiles that sustain stable outcomes, see Appendix B for a formal characterization, but the matching itself is unique.
 In our supermodular markets, the matching maximizing utilitarian efficiency is the positive assortative matching (PAM).
-In our submodular markets, the matching maximizing utilitarian efficiency is the negative assortative matching (NAM).
-Hereafter, we refer to utilitarian efficient matchings or outcomes as simply efficient.
-For a classic survey of matching with complete information, see Roth and Sotomayor (1990).
+Furthermore, PAM together with transfers that split each surplus equally constitute a stable outcome.
+In our submodular markets, the matching maximizing utilitarian efficiency is the positive assortative matching is split equally.
+Instead, in the matches between low and high agents (Blue with Plum and White with Kiwi), the high agents (White and Plum) must receive more than half the surplus.